Ricky Wright

 Patrick Golemme

-Chief Golemme has more than 32 years of law enforcement experience, with 27 of those years served at the CCSO.
-He has experience in Patrol, Detectives, School Resource, and Community Affairs.
-Chief Golemme was the Crisis Negotiations Team Commander and the leader of the Critical Incident and Stress Management Team (CISM).
-He has previously served as the Chief of Community Affairs, the Chief of Detectives, and the Chief of Patrol.
+Director Golemme has more than 33 years of law enforcement service, with 28 of those years with CCSO.
+He has experience in Patrol, Detectives, Traffic, School Resource, and Community Affairs.
+Director Golemme was the Crisis Negotiations Team Commander and the Critical Incident and Stress Management Team (CISM) leader.
+He has previously served as the Chief of Services, Chief of Detectives, Chief of Community Affairs, and Chief of Patrol.

 Scott Moreland